microsoft/vcpkg/docs/users/registries.md

 ### Configuration: `"overlay-ports"`

-The `"overlay-ports"` field must contain an array of paths.
-Each path in the array must point to either:
+An array of port overlay paths.

+Each path in the array must point to etiher:
 * a particular port directory (a directory containing `vcpkg.json` and `portfile.cmake`), or
 * a directory containing port directories.
 Relative paths are resolved relative to the `vcpkg-configuration.json` file.
 Absolute paths can be used but are discouraged.

 ### Configuration: `"overlay-triplets"`

-The `"overlay-triplets"` field must contain an array of paths.
+An array of triplet overlay paths.

 Each path in the array must point to a directory of triplet files ([see triplets documentation](triplets.md)).
 Relative paths are resolved relative to the `vcpkg-configuration.json` file.
 Absolute paths can be used but are discouraged.

 ### Example Configuration File